kovidgoyal/calibre/manual/typesetting_math.rst

 .. literalinclude:: mathjax.html
     :language: html

-.. note:: The calibre viewer supports MathML as well as TeX, but you must include the ``<script type="text/x-mathjax-config"></script>`` line in your HTML file otherwise the MathML will not render.
+.. note:: The calibre E-book viewer supports MathML as well as TeX, but you must include the ``<script type="text/x-mathjax-config"></script>`` line in your HTML file otherwise the MathML will not render.